RateCity.com.au

 Can a bank revoke unconditional approval?

-While unconditional approval is by definition approval that is not subject to any conditions, it doesn’t eliminate the possibility of something getting in the way.
+While unconditional approval is, by definition, approval that is not subject to any conditions, it doesn’t eliminate the possibility of something getting in the way.

-The key thing to understand is that mortgage lenders are obligated to comply with the responsible lending conduct obligations.
+It’s important to remember that mortgage lenders are obliged to comply with the responsible lending conduct obligations.
 If your circumstances change at any stage after your home loan has been unconditionally approved – but before settlement – your lender must reassess your suitability for the loan.
+If it believes you will no longer be able to service the loan because of your change in circumstances, it may consider revoking your unconditional approval.

 It’s important to be completely transparent with your lender throughout the entire process as that will allow them to work with you to achieve the best possible outcome.

 You might like to consider consulting a mortgage broker, as they can be a valuable resource at each stage of your home buying journey with their wealth of professional knowledge and experience.
+This experience could help you find ways to improve your home loan application’s chance of approval.

 Compare home loans in Australia

-Product database updated 20 Sep, 2024
+Product database updated 26 Nov, 2024